vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/082_jAyAkAmanA/_index.md

 +++
 ## Comment
 ⌊Part (vs. 4) prose.⌋ Found also in Pāipp. xix.
-Used by Kāuç.
+Used by Kāuś.
 (59. 11), in a kāmya rite, by one desiring a wife; and again, in the nuptial ceremonies (78.
 10), with vi.
 78 etc.

 ## Translations